NicolaBernini/Experiments_Hardhat_ERC20_20210606/README.md

 npx hardhat test
 ```

-this will create the scaffolding
+this will start the Hardhat interactive CLI to create the project scaffolding